pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 Despite their linguistic prowess, standalone LLMs remain limited: their knowledge is frozen at training time, they are prone to confident hallucinations, and they are effectively “brains in a jar”, disconnected from the external world.
 The hybrid neural–symbolic paradigm addresses these issues by pairing the flexibility of LLMs with the rigor of deterministic programs <d-cite key="xu2024symbol,de2025tool,schick2023toolformer"></d-cite>.

-In this architecture, the LLM serves as an intuitive *semantic interface*, while the external program (a search engine, database, Python interpreter, or theorem prover) plays the role of *verifiable executor*.
+In this architecture as shown in Figure 2, the LLM serves as an intuitive *semantic interface*, while the external program (a search engine, database, Python interpreter, or theorem prover) plays the role of *verifiable executor*.
 The key step is translation: the LLM converts user intent into a precise, logically interpretable symbolic intermediate representation (IR).

 #### The Four-Stage Cycle: Input, Translation, Execution, Grounding